LayerNext/docs/docs/08-python-sdk/03-download-datasets.md

 ## 3.6.
 Add Files to a Project from a Collection

-In addition to creating new annotation projects from collections, we can also add an existing collection to a pre-existing annotation project.
-We can specify certain query and filter parameters to only include a specific subset of files within the collection, rather than including all of the files.
+In addition to creating new annotation projects from collections we can also add an existing collection to a pre-existing annotation project.
+We can specify certain query and filter parameters to only include a specific subset of files within the collection (rather than including all of the files).

 ```python
 add_files_to_annotation_project_from_collection(project_id, collection_id, query, filter, fps)